 And this not only applies to colleges.
 In many professional environments, there are still some misconceptions about the level of the GED exam.

 The fact of the matter is that these days, the GED exam is very challenging and that graduates often outperform high school graduates in college.

 Across America, however, there still are also police departments that prefer high school grads over GED holders, and the branches of the army also prefer high school grads over GED holders.

 Some employees fear that students who didn’t finish their high school education will show irresponsible behavior on the work floor.
-It sounds ridiculous, but yet it is still a factor many employers take into account when deciding on hiring new workers.
+It sounds ridiculous, yet it is still a factor many employers take into account when deciding on hiring new workers.

 Also, keep in mind that as a High School diploma holder, your earnings potential might occasionally be higher.
 You may earn more than a GED diploma holder.

 This is not always true, but it happens often enough.

-So if you are still in high school and consider quitting school, we would like to encourage you to stay and get your High School Diploma.
+So if you are still in high school and considering quitting school, we would like to encourage you to stay and get your High School Diploma.

 However, if you have left high school, you should do everything you can to get your GED diploma and improve your life.

 By earning your GED, you are in the excellent company of GED graduates.
-Here is a long list of successful people with a GED Diploma.
+Here is a long list of successful people with a GED.